garrardkitchen/mcp-server-example/README.md

 > - retrieve a list of resource groups in ???
 > - retrieve all the resource ids and types in resource group ???
 > - retrieve all the properties and metadata for azure resource ???
+> ---
+> **Actual prompt**:
+> retrieve all resource groups in the developmentsub subscription.
+For each resource group, retrieve all resources.
+Cross-check the resource types with those that can integrate with Azure Key Vault.
+Finally, produce a markdown table that includes the resource group, resource ID, resource name, and resource type.

 ### WhoIsTool